Sports Digest: Maine hockey goalie named to U.S. team

 The performance was “childish.”
 Players lacked intelligence and showed “no maturity.”
 There were “joke chances” missed before collapsing to a 2-2 draw that further imploded United’s faint title hopes.

-n Harry Kane scored a hat trick for Tottenham in a 3-0 win at Burnley to equal Alan Shearer’s league record of 36 goals in a calendar year.
+• Harry Kane scored a hat trick for Tottenham in a 3-0 win at Burnley to equal Alan Shearer’s league record of 36 goals in a calendar year.

-n Sergio Aguero scored twice to take Manchester City’s Premier League goal total for 2017 to 102 as the runaway leaders, at home, beat Bournemouth, 4-0.
+• Sergio Aguero scored twice to take Manchester City’s Premier League goal total for 2017 to 102 as the runaway leaders, at home, beat Bournemouth, 4-0.

 Manchester City, which has a 14-point lead and is running away to its third title since 2012, has another two games to overhaul Liverpool’s top-flight record of 106 goals in a calendar year in 1982.